stevelorenz/comnetsemu/README.md

 You can modify these variables in the installer script for your customized installation.

-**WARNING**: The upgrade function does not re-install(upgrade) the Python module of ComNetsEmu.
+**WARNING**: The upgrade function does not re-install(upgrade) the Python package of ComNetsEmu.
 If the Vagrant VM is used, the develop mode and sync folder are used to apply changes automatically.
-Otherwise, the module should be re-installed manually.
+Otherwise, the package should be re-installed manually.

 Before running the upgrade function, the source code repository (by default, "$TOP_DIR/comnetsemu") should be updated to the latest